 Low environmental impact

-Their slim and light design is less noticeable in the landscape and reduces shadow casting and noise emissions.
+Their slim and light design is less noticeable in the landscape and reduces shadow casting.
 All this has a minimal ecological impact and raises public acceptance.

 The compact design and easy installation allows their deployment in a wide range of applications and areas that are difficult to access – both onshore and offshore.